The Kenbak-1 was a commercially available computer from 1971. Years before the Altair, IMSAI, Apple etc. showed up.

 Today, only a few original Kenbak-1 still exist.
 Today only 14 machines are believed to exist worldwide.
-And only one revision A prototype was ever built.
+There are revision A and B boards.
+And only one prototype was ever built.
 If the Kenbak-1 is considered the first commercially available personal computer, then the prototype is the very first ever.

 256 Byte serial memory (two MOS shift registers, each 1,024 bits) and 1 MHz clock speed, 132 ICs.
 Programming is done in machine language.